 A once-off, additional earmarked government grant of R300 million was added to the subsidy allocation for the 2016/2017 financial year as a result of the 0% increase in 2016.
 As regards the additional earmarked government grant, SU received R1,1 million (2017) and R0,516 million (2018) for the phasing out of the 0% increase in 2016.
 The impact of this was set off in the 2017 annual statements and included in government grants, as the carry-through effect of the bailout was simply added to block allocations for universities from 2017.

-Income from student and other1 fees increased by 13,5% (2016: a decrease of 8,4%).
+Income from student and other fees increased by 13,5% (2016: a decrease of 8,4%).

-On 19 September 2016, Minister Nzimande made the A number of major multi-year research contracts expired announcement regarding the student fee adjustments for 2017.
+announcement regarding the student fee adjustments for 2017.
 SU responded to the announcement as follows: